maxdg99/off-campus/README.md

 1. Install Vue.js
     1. Install the dependencies in off-campus-front-end/package.json
 1. Run the back end
-1. Run the front end

-# Running the back end
     1. Navigate to the OffCampusBackEnd directory
     1. Copy sample-db.sqlite3 and rename it to db.sqlite3
-1. Run the Django app (command: python manage.py runserver)
+    1. Run the Django app with this command: `python manage.py runserver`

-# Running the front end
+1. Run the front end
     1. Navigate to the off-campus-front-end directory
-1. Run the Vue app (command: npm run serve)
+    1. Run the Vue app with this command: `npm run serve`